srahooa/terminal_app/README.md

 4 Sept, 13:00-14:00 documentation
 4 Sept, 14:00- 17:00 finalising basic flow

 5 Sept, 8:30-12:00 implementing time tracker
 5 Sept, 13:00-17:00 reviewing optimising documentation and application.

+6 Sept, 8:00-10:00 compiling presentation
+6 Sept, 16:00 submission.

 ## Trello

-https://github.com/srahooa/terminal_app/blob/master/trello_4_9.jpg
+Trello is a product management tool which has allowed for the management of tasks.
+Using a board dedicated to this project, I was able to outline user stories, tests, and specific tickets I was working on, done with, or still neede to tackle.

+The links provided demonstrate different times during the duration of this project. https://github.com/srahooa/terminal_app/blob/master/trello_4_9.jpg

 ## Testing

+The Obastacle class was tested to make sure that the menus that appear throughout the game appear properly.

 ## Accessibility

 The Oregon Trail game was designed to be as clear and accessible as possible.
 Unfortunately at this time the game is not adaptable for sight impaired users.
-This is an area for improvement.
+This, as well as added functions, are areas for improvement.
+Additionally, the game is played in english.
+No attempts at translations have been attempted.
+The game has not been tested with a target audience and is in its beta stage.

 ## Copyright, Ethical, & Social Issues

-As the inspiration for this game was published in 1990 I would like to offer my sincere thanks to Ed Gratz, Charolyn Kappling, Mark Paquette, Larry Phenow, and Julie Redland.
+As the inspiration for this game, The Oregon Trail, which was published in 1990 I would like to offer my sincere thanks to Ed Gratz, Charolyn Kappling, Mark Paquette, Larry Phenow, and Julie Redland.
+The game is based off the 1840s westward expansion in the United States.
+All the landmarks and forts are real places where pioneers would stop, trade, and often have troubles.
+Disease, theft, and death were common along the trail.
+On a preliminary level, this game can be used as an educational tool.

 ## License
+(c) 2019 Sarah Aldrich for Coder Academy.
+This code is provided as is.
+It available for use, copy, adaptation, publication and distribution.
+There is no warranty.